Bremerhaven: Climate

 Bremerhaven has a temperate maritime climate; severe frost and heat waves with temperatures above 30 °C are rare.
 On average, the city receives about 751 mm of precipitation distributed throughout the year, with a slight peak in the summer months between June and August and a slightly drier season in late winter and early spring.
-Snow does fall in winter and early spring and, more rarely, in autumn.
-However, it usually doesn't stay on the ground for long.
+Snow does fall in winter and early spring and, more rarely, in late autumn.
+However, it usually does not stay on the ground for long.
 The hottest temperature ever recorded was 35.9 °C on 20 July 2022, and the coldest was -18.6 °C on 25 February 1956.

 Transport

 Roads

-Due to its unique geographic situation, Bremerhaven suffers from a few transportational difficulties.
+Due to its unique geographic situation, Bremerhaven suffers from a few transportation difficulties.
 The city has been connected to the autobahn network since the late 1970s.
 The A 27 runs north–south, east of the city, connecting Bremerhaven to Bremen and Cuxhaven.
 Road connections to Hamburg, however, are poor.
 The Bundesstraße 71 and secondary roads therefore carry most of the heavy lorry traffic.
 A proposed solution is the construction of the A 22, the so-called Küstenautobahn (or "coastal motorway"), which would link Bremerhaven to Hamburg and Wilhelmshaven/Oldenburg (using the Weser tunnel).
-Roads leading to the overseas port are regularly overloaded with freight traffic, and solutions are presently being discussed, including a deep-cut road favoured by the city government and various interest groups.
+Roads leading to the overseas port are frequently overloaded with freight traffic, and solutions are presently being discussed, including a deep-cut road favoured by the city government and various interest groups.

 Railway

-Bremerhaven has three active passenger rail stations, Bremerhaven Hauptbahnhof in the city centre, Bremerhaven-Lehe north of the centre and Bremerhaven-Wulsdorf in the southern part of the city.
+Bremerhaven has three active passenger rail stations: Bremerhaven Hauptbahnhof in the city centre, Bremerhaven-Lehe north of the centre and Bremerhaven-Wulsdorf in the southern part of the city.
 All three stations are served by hourly Bremen S-Bahn trains on the line RS 2 as well as regional services to Cuxhaven and Buxtehude on the line RB 33.

 Additionally, Bremerhaven Hauptbahnhof is served by regional express trains to Hanover (RE 8) and Osnabrück (RE 9) and was reconnected to Deutsche Bahn's Intercity network in late 2021, after nearly 20 years without long-distance rail services in the city.

-A fourth station, Bremerhaven-Speckenbüttel near the border to Langen, has been out of service since 1988.
+A fourth station, Bremerhaven-Speckenbüttel near the border with Langen, has been out of service since 1988.
 Apart from passenger traffic, the railways in Bremerhaven carry a heavy load of freight traffic from and to the seaport, mostly new cars, containers and food.